 The

-function is justified, for instance, to compute \( {n \choose k } \).
+unsafePerformIOfunction is justified, for instance, to compute \( {n \choose k } \).
 We need to free memory allocated during computation; however, the result is constant and can be shared.
-There is no need to perform its effects each time as there would be withputStrLn
+There is no need to perform its effects each time as there would be withputStrLn, for instance.The requirements here are idiosyncratic: one must perform all clumped effects together or not at all, and one can reuse the result without performing the effects again.

 As I have pointed out before, one would like to wrap a streaming C FFI and provide a streaming API based on laziness.
 In such situations, one would use

-.The requirements here are different: one would like to stream
+unsafeIOToSTorunsafeInterleaveIO.The requirements here are different: one would like to stream

-s, with allocations (a side effect) occuring only as-needed, based on forcing lazy values.
+ByteStrings, with allocations (a side effect) occuring only as-needed, based on forcing lazy values.
 Again, effects need to be clumped together.However,

-is pathological.
+unsafeInterleaveIOis pathological.
 However, it is now the only way to wrap a C API with a Haskell API that would be the same as something written in pure Haskell.

 Philosophical Foundations